SETI/rms-opus/opus/application/apps/help/api_guide.md

         observationduration1_1=10&observationduration2_1=20&observationduration1_2=30&observationduration2_2=40

+would search for Observation Duration between 10 and 20 seconds (inclusive) *or* between 30 and 40 seconds (inclusive).

 <h3 id="sorting">Sorting</h3>

-By default, the results of a search are sorted first by Observation Start Time and then by OPUS ID.
-This order can be changed by specifying `order=<fields>`, where `<fields>` is one or more slugs (as would be used when retrieving metadata) separated by commas.
-If multiple slugs are given, the sorting proceeds by the first slug, and then if the values are identical by the second slug, etc. Sorting is normally done in ascending order, but may be changed to descending for a particular field by prepending the metadata field slug with a `-`.
+By default, the results of a search are sorted first by Observation Start Time (`time1`) and then by OPUS ID (`opusid`).
+This order can be changed by specifying `order=<fields>`, where `<fields>` contains one or more slugs (as would be used when retrieving metadata) separated by commas.
+If multiple slugs are given, the sorting proceeds by the first slug, and then if the values are identical by the second slug, etc. Sorting is normally done in ascending order, but may be changed to descending for a particular field by prepending the metadata field slug with a minus sign (`-`).

+Note that if `opusid` does not appear in the sort order list, it will automatically be added at the end.
+Since all OPUS IDs are unique, this guarantees the resulting order is deterministic.

 <h3 id="basicconceptexamples">Examples</h3>